loreabad6/vdc-space-time-feats/notebook/vdc-showcase.md

 For this VDC we will use the modified `sf` object for the landslide dataset.
-We have included here the version without the complete cases for the three dimensions because `cubble` throws an error for this.
+We have included here the version without the complete cases for the three dimensions because `cubble` throws an error for this (there is a duplication of indices).
 Further investigation into why this is the case will follow for future work.

 ``` r
 ## Create cubble